Police

 Email: austral.cons.sloven@siol.net

-You can get full consular assistance from the Australian Embassy in Austria.
+You can access full consular and passport services from the Australian embassy in Vienna, Austria.

 The Icon, Gertrude-Fröhlich-Sandner-Str.
 2